“In a painting, those who know no words may yet read.”

 Oil on Canvas 30” x 25”

-Jusepe de Ribera also called Lo Spagnolletto, (Spanish, 1591-1652): The original of Ribera’s masterful yet sensitive portrait of Christ has been in the permanent collection of the Bob Jones Art Museum and Gallery in Greenville, South Carolina since 1952.
+Jusepe de Ribera also called Lo Spagnolletto, (Spanish, 1591-1652) The original of Ribera’s masterful yet sensitive portrait of Christ has been in the permanent collection of the Museum and Gallery at BJU in Greenville, South Carolina since 1952.

 My appreciation of the BJU Museum and Gallery began as a child.
 I was fascinated by the museum and “Ecce Homo” was my favorite painting.
 At that age, I was not aware that there was an explanation for why the eyes of Christ followed me around the room…At this age, I am still awed by the fact that He watches me no matter where I am.

-Dominico Zampieri (Bolognese,1581-1641): A student of Carracci, Il Dominichino-as he was known-was one of the most important upholders of the tradition of Bolognese classicism.
-His original St. John may be viewed at The Bob Jones University Museum and Gallery in Greenville, South Carolina.
+Dominico Zampieri (Bolognese,1581-1641) A student of Carracci, Il Dominichino-as he was known-was one of the most important upholders of the tradition of Bolognese classicism.
+His original St. John is in the collection of the M & G at BJU in Greenville, South Carolina.
 The painting includes the symbolic attributes of St. John…The snake alludes to his having withstood poison as proof of his faith.
 The scroll and book represent his writings.